particle-iot/docs/src/content/guide/how-to-build-a-product/security.md

 | 1                               | 2                                      | <i class="ion-alert-circled"></i> Limited Privileges    |
 | 2                               | 1                                      | <i class="ion-alert-circled"></i> Limited Privileges    |

-<p class="caption">The device's firmware product ID should match the product ID
+<p class="caption">The device's firmware Product ID should match the Product ID
 of the device in the cloud</p>

 ### Product Privileges